thanthese/calendar/readme.md

     15.12.21m
         before

 Blank lines are inserted between weeks (which start on Mondays).
-There's also some special logic involving prints dates before or near today which mostly exist to satisfy my own peculiarities.
+Lines are sorted alphabetically after each transformation.
+There's also some special logic involving printing dates before or near today which mostly exist to satisfy my own peculiarities.

+The utility reads the format of current stream and toggles to the other one.
+To force `regular` (top example) or `irregular` (bottom example) mode, use the `-r` or `-i` flags.

 # Installation